dssg/hitchhikers-guide/curriculum/4_programming_best_practices/living-in-the-terminal/README.md

 Terminal land is vast and may appear nebulous to the unseasoned scripter.
 Where do we start?
 Let search engines light the way, and manual pages hold your hand.

-The UNIX operating system Adding "bash" or "in terminal" to search terms like "replace whitespaces" or "filesize" will point you in the right direction.
+Adding "bash" or "in terminal" to search terms like "replace whitespaces" or "filesize" will point you in the right direction.

 "My internet is down!"
 man pages are stored on your computer, so you can reference the documentation even when you are outside the internet!

 For example...
 Search: "replace whitespaces in filename in bash"
 Tip!
-The search engine DuckDuckGo returns StackOverflow answers as the first-hit-preview ;)
+The search engine [DuckDuckGo](https://duckduckgo.com/) returns StackOverflow answers as the first-hit-preview ;)
 ```
 find -name "* *" -type d | rename 's/ /_/g'
 find -name "* *" -type f | rename 's/ /_/g'